michandreop/HRDTimer/README.md

 - **Preprocessing:** Assigning mutation-specific signatures and timing probabilities to individual mutations
 - **Bootstrapping:** Estimating confidence in mutational signature analysis
-- **Timing analyses:** Inferring Whole-Genome Duplication (WGD) events and the onset of Homologous Recombination Deficiency (HRD) on a molecular time scale
+- **Timing analyses:** Inferring the timing of Whole-Genome Duplication (WGD) and the onset of Homologous Recombination Deficiency (HRD) on a molecular time scale
 - **Age translation:** Converting molecular timing to human age using inferred SBS1 acceleration models